 Students have the opportunity to engage with students, staff, faculty and artists through weekly formal and informal connections, artist workshops, lectures, performances, exhibits and social gatherings.

 - All first-time, first-year students in the Arts & Creativity Learning Community will be enrolled in a one-credit class, Foundations in the Arts (AS 095), which increases students’ connection to the multiple ways creativity plays in many aspects of daily life.
-The class introduces and examines three principle areas of the arts: Artistic Expression, Arts Curating and Arts Criticism.
+The class introduces and examines three principal areas of the arts: Artistic Expression, Arts Curating and Arts Criticism.

 WHAT TO EXPECT